Rising Costs Limited Supply of Compounded Medications

 Reform FDA Campaign Overview

-The corrupt governmental agency that says it’s “protecting and promoting your health” is directly responsible for the deaths of 50,000 Americans each year.
+The corrupt governmental agency that says it’s “protecting and promoting your health†is directly responsible for the deaths of 50,000 Americans each year.
 We believe that the FDA is a broken agency that needs a complete reform and restructuring.
 Join us in calling for a complete overhaul of the US Food and Drug Administration!
-Screen Shot 2014-10-20 at 10.54.31 PM
+A green chalkboard with the message 'I LOVE YOU' written in white chalk.

 Receive Our Newsletter